Formative And Summative Assessment: The Differences Explained For Teachers

 There are different types of summative evaluations that we carry out ‘after the event’, often periodic (rather than continuous), and they are often measured against a set standard.

-Summative assessment can be thought of as helping to validate and ‘check’ formative assessment – it is a periodic measure of how children are, overall, progressing in their mathematics learning.
+Summative assessment can be thought of as helping to validate and ‘check’ formative assessment – it is a periodic measure of how learners are, overall, progressing in their mathematics learning.

 A breakdown of the differences between formative and summative assessments

-Formative and summative assessments differ in the following ways:
+Formative and summative assessments differ in several key ways:

-• Difference 3: Type of Assessment: formative assessments are likely to be low-stakes and summative assessments are likely to be high-stakes.
+3. Type of assessment: formative assessments are typically low-stakes, while summative assessments are high-stakes.

-• Difference 4: Outcome: teachers provide feedback to improve learning following formative assessments.
-The outcome of a summative assessment is a final grade or score that is used as a measure of attainment.
+4. Outcome: following formative assessments, teachers provide feedback to improve learning.
+Summative assessments result in a final grade or score used as a measure of attainment.

-In all subjects, but especially in maths, we use a combination of both assessment strategies, but that formative assessment, due to its constant nature, makes up the bulk of our assessment activities.
+In all subjects, especially maths, we use a combination of both assessment strategies.
+However, formative assessment, due to its constant nature, constitutes the bulk of our assessment activities.

-This Venn diagram shows the difference and similarities between the two assessment types very clearly.
+This venn diagram clearly shows the differences and similarities between the two assessment types.

 A simple way to compare and contrast between formative and summative assessment.